gtheilman/PharmacyFeud/README.md

 The original version I wrote for myself made an AJAX call to the server to retrieve data with which to populate the board.
 To simplify use by other institutions, this version looks for a file in the "gameData" folder containing the JSON needed.
 There are examples in the folder.
 To create your own questions, just create new javascript files in that folder using the ones already there as models.
 They are just text files and you can edit them in Notepad.
 Give the new question file a unique name and make sure that when you save it the extension is ".js" (not ".txt" or ".html").

-While this software runs in a browser, there is no need to host it on a server.
-It will run very happily from a local folder on your hard drive.
-You will need an Internet connection to run the game.
-The program needs to retrieve some javascript libraries and can't do it if there is no Internet connection.

 To load the game data, use the same URL you used to open this file, but add the gameData variable to the URL, e.g.,

 index.html?gameData=medicaid